Take tolbutamide tablets with food.

 |Used for||Type 2 diabetes mellitus|

-Insulin is a hormone that is made naturally in your body, in the pancreas.
-It helps to control the levels of sugar in your blood.
-If your body does not make enough insulin to meet its needs, or if it does not use the insulin it makes effectively, this results in the condition called diabetes mellitus (sugar diabetes).
+Insulin is a hormone which is made naturally in your body, in the pancreas.
+It helps to control the levels of sugar (glucose) in your blood.
+If your body does not make enough insulin to meet its needs, or if it does not use the insulin it makes effectively, this results in the condition called sugar diabetes (diabetes mellitus).

 People with diabetes need treatment to control the amount of sugar in their blood.
 This is because good control of blood sugar levels reduces the risk of complications later on.
 Some people can control the sugar in their blood by making changes to the food they eat but for other people, medicines like tolbutamide are given alongside the changes in diet.

 Tolbutamide works by increasing the amount of insulin that your pancreas produces.
 It can be given on its own or alongside other antidiabetic medicines or insulin.

 Before taking tolbutamide

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking tolbutamide it is important that your doctor knows:

 - If you are pregnant or breast-feeding.

 - If you have any problems with the way your liver works, or if you have any problems with the way your kidneys work.